cbmrphenomics/cbmrphenomics.github.io/esrum/source/usage/welcome_to_esrum.rst

    files, installed programs, and whatever/tools scripts that are not required to reproduce your work in the projects you are working on.

+.. _section_projects:

 **********************
  Your project folders
 **********************

-The majority of your work on Esrum should take place in the project folder corresponding either to your group or an actual project.
-These are both are located in the `/projects` folder:
+The majority of your work on Esrum should take place in the project folder corresponding either to your research group or an actual project.
+See the :ref:`applying_for_projects` section for information about applying for access to projects on Esrum.

+Project folders are both are located in the `/projects` folder:

 .. code::